kossiitkgp/docs/community/governance.md

 ### Guidelines for Core Team Members -

-1. Take initiatives and ownership of KOSS.
+1. We believe in self-motivation and a sense of ownership.
+Try to take initiatives and tasks on your own.
-1. Make sure you are learning things and making good friends in KOSS, else you will definitely lose interest and leave.
+1. Make sure you are active within the community.
+Reach out to your batchmates and seniors once in a while.
+Discuss stuff with people, or you might end up losing interest.
-1. Practice public speaking and teaching as often as possible.
+1. Communication skills are vital for any line of work.
+Practice public speaking and teaching as often as possible.
+Try to get over your stage fear (if you have one).
-1. There will always be people better than you in one or more aspect, it applies to your batch too.
+1. There will always be people who do certain things better than you in one or more aspect.
 Don’t get intimidated by this.
-Remember, you can never know all the things.
+Instead, try to get the most of out it.
+Knowledge-sharing is how we as individuals grow.

 ### Guidelines for Advisors -